memfault/interrupt/_drafts/test-automation-renode.md

 There are various forms of test automation, and they are usually run under a continuous integration system, such as Jenkins, Github Actions, or CircleCI.

-- Software Unit Tests - Isolated tests which exercise a single module.
+- Software Unit Tests - Isolated tests that exercise a single module.
   Usually run on the host machine and sometimes on an emulator or real device.
 - Integration Tests - Tests that exercise a collection of modules that interact with each other